Triclosan: Health concerns

-Because of potential health concerns, due to the possibility of antimicrobial resistance, endocrine disruption and other issues as listed below, triclosan has been designated as a "contaminant of emerging concern (CEC)", meaning it is under investigation for public health risk.
+Because of potential health concerns, due to the possibility of antimicrobial resistance, endocrine disruption and other issues as listed below, triclosan has been designated as a "contaminant of emerging concern (CEC)" by the United States Geological Survey, meaning it is under investigation for public health risk.
 "Emerging contaminants" can be broadly defined as any synthetic or naturally occurring chemical or any microorganism that is not commonly monitored in the environment but has the potential to enter the environment and cause known or suspected adverse ecological or human health effects.
 Triclosan is thought to accumulate in wastewater and return to drinking water, thus propagating a buildup that could cause increasing effects with ongoing use.

 In the United States, after a decades-long review of the potential health issues from this contaminant of emerging concern, the FDA ruled on September 6, 2016, that 19 active ingredients including triclosan are not generally recognized as safe and effective (GRAS/GRAE).
 (See policy section below).

 Allergic

 Triclosan has been associated with a higher risk of food allergy.
 This may be because exposure to bacteria reduces allergies, as predicted by the hygiene hypothesis, and not caused by toxicology of triclosan itself.
-This effect may also occur with chlorhexidine gluconate and PCMX, among other antibacterial agents.
+This effect may also occur with chlorhexidine gluconate and chloroxylenol (PCMX), among other antibacterial agents.
 Other studies have linked triclosan to allergic contact dermatitis in some individuals.
 Additionally, triclosan concentrations have been associated with allergic sensitization, especially inhalant and seasonal allergens, rather than food allergens.

 By-product exposure

 Triclosan can react with the free chlorine in chlorinated tap water to produce lesser amounts of other compounds, such as 2,4-dichlorophenol.
 Some of these intermediates convert into dioxins upon exposure to UV radiation (from the sun or other sources).
-The dioxins that can form from triclosan are not considered to be congeners of toxicologic concern for mammals, birds and fish.
+The dioxins that can form from triclosan are not thought to be congeners of toxicologic concern for mammals, birds and fish.